Weighted Decision Matrix: Tool for Informed Decisions

 How to create a weighted decision matrix

-3. Set Up a Table of Options: Add options you’re analyzing, such as products or candidates.
+3. Set Up a Table of Options: Include realistic alternatives.
+Artificial options only distort comparison.

 Example of using a weighted decision matrix